TurakhiaLab/TWILIGHT/README.md

 #### Setup
  - For users who install TWILIGHT via Conda, please replace the executable path `"../bin/twilight"` with `"twilight"` in `config.yaml`.
 Feel free to switch to a more powerful tree tool if available, such as replacing `"raxmlHPC"` with `"raxmlHPC-PTHREADS-AVX2"` for better performance.
- - Note that since some tree-building tools can’t automatically detect the sequence type, specifying datatype is required in TWILIGHT iterative mode: use `TYPE=n` for nucleotide sequences or `TYPE=p` for protein sequences.
+ - Note that since some tree-building tools can’t automatically detect the sequence type, specifying datatype is required.
+Use `TYPE=n` for nucleotide sequences or `TYPE=p` for protein sequences.

 Enter `workflow` directory and type `snakemake` to view the help messages.